joomengine/jcb-documentation/english/Layout-Setup.md

 [00:00:00](https://www.youtube.com/watch?v=52OLSZio0F8&t=00h00m00s)

 In **Joomla Component Builder (JCB)**, layouts are used to **reuse display code** across multiple templates or site views.
 This helps maintain consistency and reduces duplication.
+The [JCB!
+Layouts overview](./JCB-Layouts.md) explains how to initialise, reset, push, and fork layout repositories inside JCB so that the techniques in this walkthrough stay version-controlled across projects.

 Layouts let you: